 Discharge and Forgiveness

 - Federal student loans offer death and disability discharges.
-Half of private student loans do not offer death and disability discharges.
+Some private student loans do not offer death and disability discharges.
 Private student loans are more likely to offer a death discharge than a disability discharge.

 - Federal student loans offer a variety of loan forgiveness options, such as teacher loan forgiveness and public service loan forgiveness.
 Private student loans do not offer forgiveness options.